SSIEM Dietitians Academy 2023

 All the events organized by the SSIEM-DG Academy will be independent from Industries.

-The course is primarily aimed at dietitians and nutritionists who are new to this area of dietetics and want to learn more about practical dietetic management and monitoring of PKU.
+The course is aimed primarily at dietitians and nutritionists who are new to IMD and metabolic dietetics and want to learn more about practical dietetic management and monitoring of UCD.
 Doctors with no dietitians in their team, who are providing dietetic management, can be considered for the application.

 What are the learning objectives?

-1. To begin or be able to plan dietetic management for infants, children, adults and pregnant women with PKU.
+- To begin or be able to plan dietetic management for UCD patients of different ages and clinical conditions.

-2. To understand and interpret blood phenylalanine and other biochemical markers in PKU.
+- To understand and interpret biochemical markers and anthropometry in UCD.

 How to apply?

-- Course application will open on the April 13th 2021, please use the link below to submit your application.
+- Course application is opened from April 3rd 2022, please use the link below to submit your application.